-The third and last level of mitigation measures should focus on offsetting the air quality impacts of new development by contributing financially to existing measures that are detailed in local air quality action plans and the Active Travel Strategy.
+The third and last level of mitigation measures should focus on offsetting the air quality impacts of new development by contributing financially to existing measures that are detailed in local air quality action plans, the Local Transport Strategy and the Active Travel Strategy.
 It is important that this last level will only be considered in exceptional circumstances, after levels 1 and 2 have been exhausted and at the discretion of the Planning Authority.

-&lt;sup>6 Institute of Air Quality Management (2015) - Mitigation of Development Air Quality Impacts
+7 Institute of Air Quality Management (2015) - Mitigation of Development Air Quality Impacts